But even so – there are some

 The main male character is reborn as a dog after he’s murdered.
 During his death, there’s a girl with long black hair who’s at the “crime” scene.

 Well, this girl is a lunatic who gets “aroused” from torturing Harumi (the guy who’s reborn as a cute, helpless little dog).
-And that’s all the anime is about: torture and weird animal fetishes.
+And that’s all the

 2. Love, Chunibyo & Other Delusions